spacedrone404/on-screen-food-menu/README.md

 Brief project description.

 Beta stage.
 No design, just a concept.
-Move the application to a platform like Heroku [TBD],
+Move the application to a platform like Heroku [TBD]
-to self-train myself as devop.
+to get a live preview of the software to train myself as a developer.

 ![Food menu](src/assets/food-menu.png)